keyman12/Path-POS-API-Emulator/DOMAIN_SETUP.md

    ```

 4. **Check firewall on EC2 Security Group**:
-   - Ensure port 80 and 443 are open in AWS Security Group
+   - Ensure port 80 and 443 are open in AWS Security Group (most important for Amazon Linux)

 ### Mixed Content Warnings